 10 Most Common Pet Photography Editing Mistakes (and how to fix them)Apr 09, 2020

-Over many years of reviewing my student's images during portfolio reviews and image critiques, I keep seeing many of the same issues pop up again and again.
+Over many years of reviewing my student's images during private online mentoring and image critiques in the Unleashed Education Premium Membership, I keep seeing many of the same issues pop up again and again.
 These are common mistakes, because they are all very easy to make.

 The good news is - most of them are also very easy to fix!
 I decided to share the top ten here and make this resource as helpful as possible by also sharing how to fix them.
 Warning: this is a long blog post, but I believe it's also essential editing information for pet photographers, so buckle up and enjoy the guided tour!